 - The hex chuck takes a hex screwdriver bit as its main functionality is designed to drive screws in tough materials.

 - An impact driver also capable of drilling applications

-- Impact drivers have the capacity of a high level of torque and impact
+- Impact drivers have the capacity for a high level of torque and impact